rl-project-dor-yuval/robomaze/API-spec.md

 Each parameter will have default value, (default map, default rewards...) so it will be easier to configure only the desired parameters.

-* Maze size in boxes resolution (5x5, 10x10, 15x10) .maybe more or different sizes, we will see what seems reasonable. there will be boxes at the boundaries (with normal collision)
+* Maze size in boxes resolution (5x5, 10x10, 15x10). maybe more or different sizes, we will see what looks reasonable. there will be boxes at the boundaries (with normal collision)

 * Map from text/csv file (the file will contain the char map where: '#' marks a box for example)